Zplusdragon/UFineBench/README.md

 **UFineBench** is a new benchmark towards ultra-fine-grained text-based person retrieval.
 It mainly contains a new manually annotated fine-grained dataset **UFine6926**, a special evaluation set **UFine3C**, a new metric named mSD and a new algorithm CFAM.
 More details can be found at our paper [UFineBench: Towards Text-based Person Retrieval with Ultra-fine Granularity](https://arxiv.org/abs/2312.03441).

 ## News
+* 🔥[12.18] The UFine6926 and UFine3C are released.
+Welcome to download and use!
 * 🔥[12.7] The paper is released.

-The UFine6926 and UFine3C will be released in a few days.
+## How to obtain the datasets
+Please download and sign the license agreement (UFineBench_License.pdf) and send it to jlongzuo@hust.edu.cn.
+Once the procedure is approved, the download link will be sent to your email.
+Please note that if you are a current student, you should have your supervisor sign it.

 ## UFine6926
 UFine6926 is the first **manually annotated** high-quality dataset with ultra-fine granularity for text-based person retrieval.
 It contains 26,206 images and 52,412 textual descriptions of 6,926 persons totally.
 The average word count per textual description is 80.8, which is **three to four times** that of previous datasets.
 The word count distribution and some examples of UFine6926 are shown below.

 <div align="center"><img src="assets/UFine6926.png" width="1000"></div>

-Annotation format:
+Annotation format (each image is annotated with two ultra-fine-grained textual descriptions):
 ```
 {
   "split": "train",